Don't Forget Your Toothbrush: Background

 The hostess for the first series was Evans' then-girlfriend Rachel Tatton-Brown, who had previously worked on The Big Breakfast.
 Despite being a former model, Tatton-Brown was uncomfortable in front of the cameras and aspired to move onto something else.
 She was replaced in the second series by his then-new girlfriend, Jadene Doran, whom he frequently introduced as "Ms Let-Your-Hair-Down" and who let her hair fall loose as she arrived onstage, by releasing it from its tied-up style or removing a hat.

-One game featured during the second series involved home viewers following Evans' instructions to flash their house lights on and off at a particular moment.
-A camera crew in a mystery location would search for someone taking part.
-When a house had been found, the occupants (who were never identified by name on camera) had two minutes to throw 10 named items out of specific windows (e.g. "Throw a sofa cushion out of the downstairs window").
-They received £1,000 for winning the game, thrown to them by the camera crew.

 In the penultimate episode of the first series, Evans constantly touted a huge surprise throughout the show, but did not reveal it until "Light Your Lemon" was about to begin.
 He announced that if the studio contestants won the exotic holiday, then every member of the audience would go for a week's holiday at Disneyland Paris.
 They won, and the whole audience left for Disneyland Paris immediately after the show.

 During the second series, it was announced that there would be no third series, in order to allow the show to go out on a high.
 Evans soon signed up to host the Radio 1 Breakfast Show, and returned to Channel 4 with TFI Friday.
+In the final episode of this series, the item-throwing game was played for £2,000, and the "Light Your Lemon" quiz gave the chosen studio contestants a chance to win either a Ferrari 308 or a fish finger.